aparmendariz/mcf_docs/docs/source/user_guide/estimation.rst

 The effects for the treated are computed if the input arguments `p_atet <./mcf_api.md#p_atet>`_ or `p_gatet <./mcf_api.md#p_gatet>`_ are set to *True*.

-Also a quick discussion of the inference here and how to get standard errors (not technical!)

-technical details on the inference are in the algorithm reference (different types of inference methods available). make a reference to that here.

-GATEs
-^^^^^

 By default, the program smooths the distribution of the GATEs for continuous features.
 A smoothing procedure evaluates the effects at a local neighborhood around a pre-defined number of evaluation points.
 The flag `p_gates_smooth <./mcf_api.md#p_gates_smooth>`_ activates this procedure.
 The level of discretization depends on the number of evaluation points, which can be defined in `p_gates_smooth_no_evalu_points <./mcf_api.md#p_gates_smooth_no_evalu_points>`_.
 The local neighborhood is based on an Epanechnikov kernel estimation using Silverman's bandwidth rule.
 The keyword argument `p_gates_smooth_bandwidth <./mcf_api.md#p_gates_smooth_bandwidth>`_ specifies a multiplier for Silverman's bandwidth rule.
 In addition, it discretizes continuous features and computes the GATEs for those discrete approximations.

 Stabilizing estimates of effects by truncating weights